A double-dimensional approach to formal category theory

 \subsection{Overview}

-We start, in \secref{hypervirtual double category section}, by introducing the notion of hypervirtual double category.
-Every hypervirtual double category $\K$ contains both a virtual double category $U(\K)$, consisting of the cells in $\K$ that have nonempty horizontal target, as well as a `vertical 2-category' $V(\K)$, consisting of cells with both horizontal target and source empty.
-We obtain examples of hypervirtual double categories by considering monoids and bimodules in virtual double categories, just like one does in monoidal categories, followed by restricting the size the bimodules.
-The archetypal example of a hypervirtual double category, that of small profunctors between large categories, is thus obtained by considering monoids and bimodules in the pseudo double category of spans of large sets, followed by restricting to small-set-valued profunctors.
-Given a `universe enlargement' $\V \subset \V'$ of monoidal categories, we consider the enriched variant of the previous, resulting in the hypervirtual double category of $\V$-enriched profunctors between $\V'$-enriched categories.
-The description of the $2$-category of hypervirtual double categories---in particular its equivalences---closes the first section.
+We start, in \secref{augmented virtual double category section}, by introducing the notion of augmented virtual double category.
+Every augmented virtual double category $\K$ contains both a virtual double category $U(\K)$, consisting of the cells in $\K$ that have nonempty horizontal target, as well as a `vertical 2-category' $V(\K)$, consisting of cells with both horizontal target and source empty.
+We obtain examples of augmented virtual double categories by considering monoids and bimodules in virtual double categories, just like one does in monoidal categories, followed by restricting the size the bimodules.
+The archetypal example of an augmented virtual double category, that of small profunctors between large categories, is thus obtained by considering monoids and bimodules in the pseudo double category of spans of large sets, followed by restricting to small-set-valued profunctors.
+Given a `universe enlargement' $\V \subset \V'$ of monoidal categories, we consider the enriched variant of the previous, resulting in the augmented virtual double category of $\V$-enriched profunctors between $\V'$-enriched categories.
+The description of the $2$"/category of augmented virtual double categories---in particular its equivalences---closes the first section.